All exception classes in Kotlin inherit the

 throw is an expression in Kotlin, so you can use it, for example, as part of an Elvis expression:

 Nothing.
-The type has no values and is used to mark code locations that can never be reached.
+This type has no values and is used to mark code locations that can never be reached.
 In your own code, you can use

 Nothing to mark a function that never returns: